Linear-Scaling Tensor Train Sketching: Applications: TT Rounding

 On this quantum chemistry example, we observe that the basis remains well-conditioned with $\cO(1)$ condition number, however convergence tends to stagnate after rapid progress is observed over the first few iterations.
 The convergence of Rayleigh-Ritz is known to be complex in general~\cite{nakatsukasa2024fast} and we leave to future work a rigorous study of \Cref{alg:sketched_rr} and its convergence properties, taking into account the inexact basis construction induced by the rounding operations necessary to avoid explosion of the TT-ranks.
 In this work, we simply restart the algorithm every 10 iterations to avoid stagnation, which also allows to grow the target ranks along outer iterations.

-Convergence results are reported on \Cref{fig:LiH_convergence}.
+Convergence results, relative to the reference FCI energy computed using PySCF~\cite{sun2020recent}, are reported on \Cref{fig:LiH_convergence}.
 For each quantity of interest, namely eigenvalue error and eigenvector residual, we compare the quantities obtained from the sketched problem at each iteration, $\lambda_1 - E_\mathrm{ref}$ and $\| \bD \by - \lambda_1 \bC \by \|^2_2$, and the true residuals $ \langle \widehat{\bx} | \bH | \widehat{\bx} \rangle - E_{ref}$ and $\| \bH \widehat{\bx} - \lambda_1 \widehat{\bx} \|^2_2$.
 Our observation is that the approximate eigenvalue $\lambda_1$ is quite noisy and inaccurate, however evaluation of the true Rayleigh quotient shows a fairly steady convergence behavior, with 5 digits of accuracy obtained within 80 iterations.
 On the other hand, the sketched residual remains a good approximation of the true residual, as expected from the OSE / OSI guarantees of the {\name} sketch.